dreamwhite/bios-extraction-guide/Dell/README.md

 With a modified GRUB shell it's possible to change the value of the variable previously found.

-Fire up the modGRUBShell.efi with Clover UEFI shell:
+Fire up the modGRUBShell.efi:

-- from Clover fire up UEFI shell and navigate the FS (with cd and ls basic UNIX navigation commands) and find the EFI partition where it's located modGRUBShell.efi.
+- from a UEFI shell and navigate the FS (with cd and ls basic UNIX navigation commands) and find the EFI partition where it's located modGRUBShell.efi.
 - from OpenCore start the boot entry `modGRUBShell.efi` (by adding it to config.plist)

 **Example**

-`FS0:\EFI\EFI\CLOVER\tools\modGRUBShell.efi` starts the modGRUBShell.efi which is inside `FS0:\`.
+`FS0:\EFI\EFI\OC\Tools\modGRUBShell.efi` starts the modGRUBShell.efi which is inside `FS0:\`.

-After starting the modGRUBShell.efi write firstly `setup_var 0xXYZ` to check the default value of the found offset.
+After starting the modGRUBShell.efi write firstly

+`setup_var 0xXYZ` to check the default value of the found offset.
 If it's `0x1` then you can proceed with the next command:

 `setup_var 0xXYZ 0x00` where `0xXYZ` is the offset previously found.

+Please note that if you get an errore like `error: offset 0xXYZ is out of range`, use the following commands:

+- `setup_var_2 0xXYZ` (if this doesn't work go with the next)
+- `setup_var3 0xYXZ`

 Once did it, turn off the PC and turn it on again, not rebooting.